sekmo/movienight/README.md

 MovieNight is an app for people that prefer watching movies than arguing on titles.

+It comes from an idea I had some months ago, after I spent my girlfriend something like two hours choosing a 95-minute movie.

-Just create a personal "Movies to watch" wishlist, so when you are with your friends or your partner, the app cross-compares the lists and tell you what film you both want to watch.
+I thought we could create a personal "Movies I want to (re)watch" list, so when you are with your friends or your partner, the app cross-compares the lists and tells what film you both want to watch.
 Easy peasy.

 ## Current stage